intel/compute-runtime/documentation/FAQ.md

 Our default (most frequent) validation config is currently (as of Q4'18) Ubuntu 18.04 LTS.

+Note: Neo will not work correctly on legacy kernels with Intel patches (e.g. 4.7.0.intel.r4.0).

 ### What toolchain do you recommend for building NEO on CentOS?

 We recommend the following packages: